Treatment for Hodgkin lymphoma (HL)

 - High dose treatment with stem cell support

 Radiotherapy uses high energy X-rays to kill the cancer cells in your lymph nodes.
 It is usually used to treat early stage lymphoma.
 It can be given before, together or after you have a course of chemotherapy.
-Please see our booklet Understanding Radiotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more about radiotherapy.
+Please see our booklet Understanding Radiotherapy, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more about radiotherapy.

 Chemotherapy uses drugs to cure or control your cancer.
 Some common chemotherapy drugs used in Hodgkin lymphoma are:

 - ABVD: adriamycin, bleomycin, vinblastine and dacarbazine.

 - BEACOPP: bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine and prednisolone.

 Please see our booklet Understanding Chemotherapy and other drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more about chemotherapy, or learn more about chemotherapy here.

 Steroids are drugs that are given with chemotherapy to treat Hodgkin lymphoma.
 Steroids work very well with chemotherapy.
 Steroids can also be given to help you with some of the side-effects that you might experience - e.g., feeling sick.
 Steroids are usually given as tablets.
 When you take steroids, you might experience some side-effects including: